Creating a Visual AfterSales Workflow Framework for New Hire Onboarding

 Overview

 During my time as a Delivery Specialist leading new hire onboarding, I identified a recurring gap between what new hires knew and when to apply that knowledge.
 Our process documentation for AfterSales resolutions is thorough, requiring learners to mentally stitch together steps, handoffs, and decision points on their own.
-The result was cognitive overload, slower ramp-up, and low confidence heading into independent work.
+The result was cognitive overload and low confidence heading into independent work.

 The Problem